bendrucker/value-to-firebase/README.md

 Other values (e.g. `String` and `Number`) are returned as-is.

-Objects are *not* recursively transformed—only top level key/value pairs are evaluated.
+Objects are *not* recursively transformed—only top level keys are evaluated.
 If you want to recursively transform an object using `valueToFirebase`, use [object-to-firebase](https://github.com/bendrucker/object-to-firebase).